Trends In New Home Construction: As carpet retreats to bedrooms, hard surfaces step up - Mar 2018

 It’s worth noting that, when it comes to installed elements like flooring, while second-time and third-time buyers focus on issues like durability, maintenance and added value to the home, first-time buyers are largely motivated by affordability.
 And the production builders are operating on narrow margins, so their eyes are also firmly fixed on costs.

 Production builders are working on spec, so they can’t take a lot of risks, and that makes for conservative flooring choices.
 So while products like LVT and rigid LVT are trending all across the market, they’re trending more conservatively in the builder business-though convincing wood looks and textures have helped generate interest.
 Builders need to balance risk with healthy margins.
 Not so in the multifamily market, which operates on even narrower margins but also has higher turnover and renovation rates, i.e. lower risk.
-In the multifamily market, LVT is rapidly taking share from every flooring category.
+In the multifamily market, LVT is rapidly taking share from many other types of flooring.

 The strongest flooring trend in single-family home construction over the last couple of decades has been carpet ceding share of the home to hard surface flooring.
 Carpet has retreated to the upstairs-the bedrooms and often the corridor, keeping things quiet and soft, while the living space is most often hardwood, with ceramic tile in the bathrooms.
 Hardwood is the flooring of choice for homeowners, more so for the older generations or those buying their second or third home.
 Together, carpet and hardwood account for the majority of the flooring square footage in new homes, though laminate, LVT and even rigid LVT are steadily taking share.

 Manufacturers report that laminate is doing well in new single-family housing in many regions, not just the arid climates, replacing hardwood.
-But the advantage of LVT is that, because of its performance characteristics, most notably the fact that it’s a waterproof material, it can go into more areas than hardwood or laminate, like in basements and laundry rooms.
+But the advantage of LVT is that, because of its performance characteristics, most notably the fact that it’s a waterproof vinyl flooring option, it can go into more areas than hardwood or laminate, like in basements and laundry rooms.

 While carpet still has the second floor, one floorcovering category with nowhere left to retreat is sheet vinyl, which has fallen out of favor with consumers.
 That’s a shame for builders, because it’s the most affordable hard surface flooring and it performs well.
 It’s most commonly found in utilitarian areas, like laundry rooms.
 Not so much in kitchens these days.